-Marcelo Milrad is a Full Professor of Media Technology at the Department of Computer Science, School of Computer Science, Physics and Mathematics, at Linnaeus University (LNU) in Sweden.
+Marcelo Milrad is a Full Professor of Media Technology at the Faculty of Technology at Linnaeus University (LNU) in Sweden.
 He is also the director of the Center for Learning and Knowledge Technologies (CeLeKT).
 His current research interests include the design of learning environments to support learning about complex domains, collaborative discovery learning and the development of mobile and wireless applications to support collaborative learning.
 Professor Milrad teaches undergraduate courses in media technology and computer science with a special focus on XML, web 2.0 and mobile technologies.
 He teaches also at the international master program on Social Media and Web technologies at LNU.
 In addition, Professor Milrad is actively involved in doctoral courses in the field of Technology Enhanced Learning.

 Prior to entering LNU, Professor Milrad has been working at Växjö University, the Research Corporation for Media and Communication Technologies, the Institute for Media Technology (IMT), the Center for Human-Computer Studies (CMD) at Uppsala University, Sweden and the Weizmann Institute of Science, Israel.
 During the last 15 years, Professor Milrad has been directly involved in the design and development of multimedia based learning environments both in schools, universities and in industrial settings.